LeMyst/WikibaseIntegrator/README.md

 # The Core Parts #

-WikibaseIntegrator supports two modes it can be operated in, a normal mode, updating each item at a time and, a fast run mode, which is pre-loading data locally and then just updating items if the new data provided is differing from what is in Wikidata.
+WikibaseIntegrator supports two modes it can be operated in, a normal mode, updating each item at a time and, a fast run mode, which is preloading some data locally and then just updating items if the new data provided is differing from what is in Wikidata.
 The latter mode allows for great speedups when tens of thousand of Wikidata items need to be checked if they require updates but only a small number will finally be updated, a situation usually encountered when keeping Wikidata in sync with an external resource.